oracle/olcut/README.md

 CommandInterpreter) and all arguments provided in the shell will be passed through verbatim allow you to do your own argument parsing.
 This is particularly useful if you want to support a varargs-style syntax.
-You may still provide Completors even if the arguments are not otherwise specified.
+You may still provide Completers even if the arguments are not otherwise specified.

 ## Layered Command Interpreter (Mixing in more commands)

 # Odds & Ends

+## Date parser

+## Getopt

+## Log formatter

+## Stop watch timer